Thursday, October 23, 2008

 Well, it is impossible to argue against that (in the same amount of space at least), except by making another generalized statement of the same length to the contrary, which would not be very enlightening to anybody.

-The paucity of any solid arguments that he brings against Mormonism, however, also makes it an easy subject for rebuttal.
+The paucity of any solid arguments that he brings against the beliefs and doctrines of the Church of Jesus Christ of Latter-day Saints, however, also makes it an easy subject for rebuttal.
 His entire arguments in the three articles that he has put forward can be summarized in just a couple of short sentences, as follows:

 1. Mormonism is not Christian because it does not conform to the standard of “historical Christian orthodoxy” (as he chooses to define it himself).